 As per one of my favourite quote from House of Cards by Francis Underwood,

 “I’ve always loathed the necessity of sleep.
 Like death, it puts even the most powerful men on their backs.”

 So here’s what I learned from the book.

 - Sleep facilitates memory, creativity, problem-solving and the acquisition of motor skills.

 - It recharges the immune system, modulates blood sugar, clear coronary arteries and wards off disease.

 - Most adults nowadays fall short of the recommended amount of sleep

-- Modern life including its lights, air travel, caffeine, alcohol and workday has adversely affect out sleep.
-Side effect of our modern lifestyle include impaired memory, decreased productivity and drowsiness.
+- Modern life including its lights, air travel, caffeine, alcohol, and workday has adversely affected our sleep.
+Side effects of our modern lifestyle include impaired memory, decreased productivity and drowsiness.